 • NOTE: The employment/internship/practicum must be with a bona fide employer.
 CPT cannot be issued for freelance or self-employment opportunities.
 (These are sometimes presented as 1099 Employments for tax purposes.).

-Internship Scenarios
+Internship Scenarios and CPT

 For Middlebury College Students